Westminster Quarters

 The Westminster Quarters, from its use at the Palace of Westminster, is a melody used by a set of four quarter bells to mark each quarter-hour.
-It is also known as the Westminster Chimes, Cambridge Quarters or Cambridge Chimes from its place of origin, the Church of St Mary the Great, Cambridge.
+It is also known as the Westminster Chimes, Cambridge Quarters, or Cambridge Chimes, from its place of origin, the Church of St Mary the Great, Cambridge.

 Description

-The Westminster Quarters are sounded by four quarter bells hung next to Big Ben in the Elizabeth Tower belfry in the Palace of Westminster.
+The Westminster Quarters are sounded by four quarter bells hung next to Big Ben in the Elizabeth Tower belfry, in the Palace of Westminster.
 These are:

-The quarters consist of five changes, combinations of the four pitches provided by these quarter bells (G♯4, F♯4, E4, B3) in the key E major.
+The quarters consist of five changes, permutations of the four pitches provided by these quarter bells (G♯4, F♯4, E4, B3) in the key E major.
 This generates five unique changes as follows: